hunterluker/eJPT-notes/README.md

 ![eJPT Badge](./assets/ejpt-cert.png)

 ## Intro
 These are a collection of my notes for the eLearnSecurity Junior Penetration Tester Certification.
 Hopefully, they will be as helpful to others as they were for me.
-After passing the eJPT, I can definitely recommend this cert to anyone who is interseted in security/pentesting.
+After passing the eJPT, I can definitely recommend this cert to anyone who is interested in security/pentesting.

 ---